 Orca Place is a Supportive Housing program that will take place in a modular style apartment building built by BC Housing.
 The building will contain 52 studio and one bedroom suites, including 6 accessible units.
 Individuals who participate in the program will sign a program participant agreement and receive a personal plan of support.

-Island Crisis Care Society will provide 24/7 staffing for the program and will maintain the building, beginning in late Spring, 2019.
+Island Crisis Care Society will provide 24/7 staffing for the program and will maintain the building, beginning in August, 2019.
 Staff will provide support to residents as well as security and management.
 The three-storey building has been designed to suit the architectural style of the neighbourhood and each home will include a private bathroom and a kitchen.
 The type of housing is classified as long term supportive housing.
 Please download the City of Parksville’s background information document here.
 Information from BC Housing, including the information that was presented at the open house in March 2018, is located on their website here.

 Security includes a personal room with a locking door, 24 hours staffing, and a variety of standard security measures such as well lit and fenced grounds, extensive camera monitoring, and a controlled entrance.
 All guests to the property are required to check in and out at the welcome centre and follow rules for conduct and safety.